-Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study in which the clients had been living and working in Brazil, but were planning to move back to the UK, so they needed to remortgage their buy to let into a residential mortgage.
+Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study.
+The clients had been living and working in Brazil, but they were planning to move back to the UK, so needed to remortgage their buy to let into a residential mortgage.

 How can we help?

-A number of lenders we work with offer an expat buy to let mortgage range; maximum loan size varies from lender to lender, and what you can borrow will be dependent on your circumstances.
-However, as an example, we work with one lender who can provide loan sizes up to £1million for existing landlords living in the European Economic Area, and £500,000 for first-time landlords, with no minimum income requirements.
+A number of lenders we work with offer an expat buy to let mortgage range.
+Maximum loan size varies from lender to lender, and what you can borrow will be dependent on your circumstances.
+In addition to this, we work with one lender who can provide loan sizes up to £1million for existing landlords living in the European Economic Area, and £500,000 for first-time landlords, with no minimum income requirements.

-However, we also work with lenders who can provide buy to let mortgages for expats over £3million—and of course, private banks don’t have lending caps, as it will depend on the property value and predicted rental income.
+However, we also work with lenders who can provide buy to let mortgages for expats over £3million.
+Private banks don’t have lending caps – rather it depends on the property value and predicted rental income.